o-ran-sc/pti-o2/docs/user-guide.rst

    -  Resource pool

-      One O-Cloud have one resource pool, all the resources that belong to this O-Cloud will be organized into this resource pool
+      One INF platform have one resource pool, all the resources that belong to this INF platform will be organized into this resource pool

       Get the resource pool information through this interface